okta/okta-developer-docs/packages/@okta/vuepress-site/code/react-native/index.md

 ## Get started with React Native + Okta

 New to Okta?
-Our resources will walk you through adding user authentication to your React Native app in minutes.
+Our resources walk you through adding user authentication to your React Native app in minutes.

 <ul class='language-ctas'>
 	<li>